extract¶

 Appendix: PDB naming requirements and reference lists¶

 This appendix is mainly for debugging cases where extract misclassifies residues due to non-standard residue/atom naming.
-If your inputs follow standard PDB conventions, you can usually skip it.

 Important